nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Developers may need to use special, pre-production layers, without modifying the system-installed layers.
-You can direct the loader to look for layers in a specific folder by defining the `VK_LAYER_PATH` environment variable.
+You can direct the loader to look for layers in a specific folder by defining the "VK\_LAYER\_PATH" environment variable.
 This will override the mechanism used for finding system-installed layers.
 Because layers of interest may exist in several disinct folders on a system, this environment variable can containis several paths seperated by the operating